aesthetic-suite/framework/docs/theme.md

 export default withTheme()(Component);
 ```

-The second form of access is with the `withStyles` HOC.
-When the `passThemeProp` option is enabled,
+The second form of access is the `withStyles` HOC.
+When the `passThemeProp` option is enabled, the
-the current theme object is passed as a prop.
+current theme object is passed as a prop.
 The HOC supports the same options as `withTheme`.

 ```tsx
 import React from 'react';